willyvaessen/100DaysofCode/README.md

 Furthermore, I'm working on the [JavaScript.info](https://javascript.info/) tutorial, as a refresher to my JavaScript knowledge.
 I will post my updates to the corresponding [repository](https://github.com/willyvaessen/willy.javascript.info).

+## 30 August 2023
+August is coming to an end.
+30 Days going forward in coding, learning and building.
+Still working on the JavaScript.info tutorial, but also busy with finding out how to work with the Sharepoint REST API for work.